byu-oit/rockefeller/docs/phase-types/codebuild.rst

 CodeBuild
 =========
 The *CodeBuild* phase type configures a pipeline phase to build the source code pulled from the repository.
-The second phase of every pipeline created with Handel-CodePipeline must be a build code phase such as this CodeBuild type.
+The second phase of every pipeline created with Rockefeller must be a build code phase such as this CodeBuild type.

 Build Configuration
 -------------------